Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/part-2/_index.md

 - rest-api
 - mvc
 - annotations
-title: Introduction to Spring Boot - Part 2
+title: Intro to spring boot - Part 2
 ---

 We are going to focus on creating a REST api that will serve as an end point to our spring boot java application.

 ## Service

-Continuing with {{% contentlink path="projects/java-specific/introduction-to-spring-boot/part1" %}} for the **User** we are going to expose a **REST endpoint** to the application.
+Continuing with {{% contentlink path="projects/java-specific/introduction-to-spring-boot/part-1" %}} for the **User** we are going to expose a **REST endpoint** to the application.

 **Step 1**